Stage presence

 I am often asked: "But how do I connect to an emotion I have never lived?"
 I answer: "You can feel that emotion through empathy for the person who lived through that situation."
 If Barbara sings a rape in L'Aigle noir, and she sings it that way, it is with all the restraint she holds for the trauma suffered, and if I in turn sing that song and I have not been raped, it is to say to her: "OK, message received, dear Barbara, I will sing your song with all the empathy I have for you and will transmit the emotions I felt listening to L'Aigle noir."

 There comes a moment when you are connected, and enthusiasm (divine possession in Greek) pierces me and I connect to what I call the Artists' Eden.
 Marie Zheng, my friend and tai-chi-chuan master, calls it "the divine shower".
-Others give it another name -- no matter.
+Others give it another name, it makes no difference.
 And then there is no need to suffer in order to express suffering: it passes through us so as to move the audience who came to hear us, and to vibrate to soothe their sorrows or to vibrate with joy.

-"My watchword: suppleness.
-I am an artist who uses the oxygen between her fascia and her muscles, and who places herself entirely at the service of the Music she must serve.
-I free my body from the traumas that have both forged my character and severely tested my sensitivity.
-I stand there, ready to take the stage, to merge with the audience.
-I know that stress and fear are the sign that I am ready to deliver to the audience what it expects to receive: Music and a piece of the Eden."
+The watchword of the method: suppleness.
+Adeline is an artist who uses the oxygen between her fascia and her muscles, and who places herself entirely at the service of the Music she must serve.
+She frees her body from the traumas that both forged her character and severely tested her sensitivity.
+She stands there, ready to take the stage, to merge with the audience, knowing that stress and fear are the sign that she is ready to deliver what the audience expects to receive: Music and a piece of the Eden.

 GO FURTHER